Venkatesh-4/portfolio/README.md

 # Portfolio Website

 Welcome to my full stack portfolio website repository!
-This project is based on a fork of [Safak's Next.js 14 Starter](https://github.com/safak/next14-starter) repository.
-The project was also inspired by the tutorial available on [YouTube](https://www.youtube.com/watch?v=vCOSTG10Y4o).
+This project is based on a fork of [Safak's Next.js 14 Starter](https://github.com/safak/next14-starter) repository and was inspired by a tutorial available on [YouTube](https://www.youtube.com/watch?v=vCOSTG10Y4o).

 ## Table of Contents

 - [Description](#description)